 Method 1 – Capture Event

-- The WalkMe Editor Extension and Editor App must be installed
+- The WalkMe Editor Extension and Editor app are installed

 - You are logged into the WalkMe Editor with your Insights user account

-- Click Tracked Events from the side menu in Insights
+- Go to the Tracked Events Setup page in Insights

-- Please note: If the “Capture Event” button is greyed out, this means that DXA is not yet enabled on the account – Please reach out to your Admin to have the setting turned on so you can begin using this feature per the Insights Digital Experience Analytics (DXA) Level article
+- Note: If the “Capture Event” button is greyed out, this means that DXA is not yet enabled on the account.
+Please reach out to your Admin to have the setting turned on so you can begin using this feature.
+Refer to this article for more information: Insights Digital Experience Analytics (DXA) Level

-- Choose a page to navigate to (where the element exists) and click the LET’S GO button:
+- Enter the URL of the page where you want to capture the element and click LET’S GO

 - Note: You will see a message indicating whether or not data already exists matching the definition

 You will be automatically redirected to Insights, where you will see your new Tracked Event.

 You can manually create a Tracked Event by clicking CUSTOM SETUP.

 - Enter a name for your Tracked Event

 - Tip: Use a naming convention that indicates the user action the Event represents

 - Select a definition from the drop down menu

 - Select any desired properties to help define the Event